Egon von Vietinghoff: Life

-Egon von Vietinghoff grew up in an artists’ house: his father Conrad von Vietinghoff was a pianist of German-Baltic origin, his mother Jeanne Bricou Vietinghoff, who had Belgian and Dutch ancestors, was a writer of philosophical books.
+Egon von Vietinghoff was born on February 6, 1903 in The Hague.
+He grew up in an artists’ house: his father Conrad von Vietinghoff was a pianist of German-Baltic origin, his mother Jeanne Bricou Vietinghoff, who had Belgian and Dutch ancestors, was a writer of philosophical books.
 He spent his childhood in France (Paris) and Germany (Wiesbaden), lived in Switzerland after 1913 (Geneva, Zuoz and finally Zurich).
 Born a Russian subject, he became a Swiss citizen in 1922, together with his parents and his brother.
-From 1922 to 1937 he lived in Germany (Munich), Italy (on the isle of Capri), France (again in Paris), Spain (on the isle of Majorca), Argentina (Buenos Aires), and Uruguay (near Atlántida).
-In 1937 he settled down in Switzerland, first in Zollikon and then in Zurich, and lived there until his death in 1994.
+From 1922 to 1937 he lived in Germany (Munich), Italy (on the isle of Capri), France (again in Paris), Spain (on the island of Mallorca), Argentina (Buenos Aires), and Uruguay (near Atlántida).
+In 1937, he settled down in Switzerland, first in Zollikon and then in Zurich, and lived there until his death in 1994.
 Vietinghoff can be seen to be a real European when one considers his ancestors, his four wives who are natives of Italy, Switzerland, Germany, and Austria, and in particular his fluency in many European languages, his extensive knowledge of European literature, all of which combined to form a truly European mentality.

 Egon von Vietinghoff started his career as an artist at age 17 and decided to finally lay down his paint brush at the age of 87 years.
 All his life he remained an outsider, unerring in his artistic judgment, and content to find his own path in life.
 Uncompromisingly he followed his artistic conscience, his visual perception and the urge to translate that perception it into painting.

+He died on October 14, 1994 in Zurich.